 Section 13quat distinguishes between an extension, an addition and an improvement.
-Since the words "addition" and "extension" are similar in their characteristics, dictionary definitions are useful in order to distinguish between these terms.
+Since the words "addition" and "extension" are similar in their characteristics, dictionary definitions are useful for distinguishing these terms.

 The word "addition" is defined in the Collins Dictionary as $-^{12}$